AvirityInformation/chatbot_Jullie/README.md

 #### 4.Then create an agent on https://dialogflow.com and set its api keys as heroku env vars.
+Go to dialogflow console.
+Add prebuild agent 'Small Talk' from left menu "Prebuilt Agents".
+Select "Create a new Google project" when adding an agent.

+Click on the setting icon of the agent and get client access token.

+Also you need to get session_id.
+Put hello in right pane and see "Diagnostic Info".
+You'll find the session_id in the json.

+Then execute following commands to set them to heroku env variables.
 heroku config:set client_access_token=ooo -a xxx
 heroku config:set session_id=ooo -a xxx